Biting, Ages 1 to 3

 Instead of focusing on punishing the behavior when it happens, try to be proactive.
 These strategies can help:

-- Lay down the law.
-Make it clear to your child that she shouldn't bite, period.
-"It's a family rule: No biting allowed."
+- Make it clear to your child that she shouldn't bite.
+"It's a family rule: We don't bite people."
 That means you, too; don't give your child "love bites" when you nuzzle her.

 - Analyze when and why your child bites.
 This is usually more important than whom she's biting.
 If she's teething, give her a teething cookie or frozen bagel to chew on.
 Your child also may bite when provoked.
 Look for anything in your toddler's social environment that causes stress, such as a play group with too many children or activities that overstimulate her.
 Change what you can, and work with your child on coping with the rest, so that when she becomes angry she can talk it out instead of acting out.